obinexus/nlm_framwork/README.md

 ---

-*This document serves as the foundational specification for the Nsibidi Language Model framework, balancing technical innovation with cultural preservation responsibilities.*
+*This document serves as the foundational specification for the Nsibidi Language Model framework, balancing technical innovation with cultural preservation responsibilities.*# nlm_framwork